Whitepaper

 Miner-miner Collusion Prevention

 Each miner will receive uniquely obfuscated responses to grade on.
-On top of this, the number of pre-obfuscated responses generated per task can be dynamically adjusted based on participant count.
+On top of this, the number of pre-obfuscated responses generated per task can be dynamically adjusted based on contributor count.
 Thus, miners will not save any meaningful resources by employing Sybil attacks on the platform.
-The overlap of pre-obfuscated tasks is minimal, and any "savings" achieved by the miner can be negated by modifying the reward function to provide a bonus for completing additional tasks, thereby incentivising the miner to consolidate participation onto one account instead.
+The overlap of pre-obfuscated tasks is minimal, and any "savings" achieved by the miner can be negated by modifying the reward function to provide a bonus for completing additional tasks, thereby incentivising the miner to consolidate participation onto one Miner UID instead.

 Last updated